 To her fellow economists, she referred as ‘throng of superfluous economists’.
 Indeed, this is their track record: provably false

-• Walrasian microfoundations (including equilibrium), since 140+ years,
+• Walrasian microfoundations (including equilibrium), for 150+ years,

 The throng of superfluous economists has not realized that the core of economics ― profit theory ― is false since Adam Smith.

 (ii) Most famous example: Keynes.
 This is the piece of evidence from the General Theory: “Income = value of output = consumption + investment.
 Saving = income − consumption.
 Therefore saving = investment.” (p.
 63)

 This syllogism is conceptually and logically defective because Keynes did not come to grips with profit: “His Collected Writings show that he wrestled to solve the Profit Puzzle up till the semi-final versions of his GT but in the end he gave up and discarded the draft chapter dealing with it.”
 (Tómasson et al.)

 Because profit is ill-defined the whole theoretical superstructure of Keynesianism is false.
 This holds also for Walrasianism, Marxianism, Austrianism.

 (iii) All errors and misinterpretations are eliminated by turning to mathematical formalism and graphical representation.

 (a) National accounts, elementary production-consumption economy, two sectors, initial period C=Yw, consumption expenditures = wage income, Wikimedia AXEC94a